yltw27/software-engineering/notes/JavaScript/react.md

     - `useEffect` accepts 2 parameters.
 The first one is a callback which runs **after the first render and after every update**.
     - If you pass an empty array `[]` as the second argument, it tells the `useEffect` function to fire on component render (componentWillMount).
 This is the only time it will fire.

-- Lists and keys

-- Composition v.s. inheritance
+- Lists and keys - You can use `map` when you want to render a list of items.
+Each item in a list should have a unique key.

 - Basic hooks
   - useState